 Secret surfing locations

 Both north and south of Lima along the coast, there are a few lesser-known, world-class surfing spots that are kept hushed among the surfing community.
-Depending on the conditions of the day, the team at Surf & Trek Peru can take you to these secluded spots (without revealing the name and location of course!).
+Depending on the conditions of the day, you may be able to ask a local guide to introduce you to some of these hidden gems.

 What to pack for surfing in Lima